Velouté de topinambours au bacon

 - a small bunch fresh chives, snipped, for garnish

-Peel the Jerusalem artichokes with a vegetable peeler**, placing the peeled ones in a bowl of cold water as you work, to prevent oxydation.
-Don’t worry about getting all the skin off; it doesn’t matter if tiny patches remain in hard-to-reach nooks.
+- Peel the Jerusalem artichokes with a vegetable peeler (see note), placing them in a bowl of cold water as you go to prevent oxydation.
+Don't worry about getting all the skin off; it doesn't matter if tiny patches remain in hard-to-reach nooks.
 Peel the potato as well.